 The Radiation Safety Institute of Canada is an independent, national organization dedicated to the promotion of radiation safety in the workplace and in the environment.
-The Institute is known for the quality and effectiveness of its educational, technical and consultative services in radiation safety and in testing for radon in homes, schools and other buildings.
+The Radiation Safety Institute of Canada is known for the quality and effectiveness of its educational, technical and consultative services in radiation safety and in testing for radon in homes, schools and other buildings.

-We are committed to the principle of "good science in plain language[®]."
-If you have any questions or concerns about radon in your home, please conact the Institute directly by any of the methods listed below.
+We are committed to the principle of "good science in plain language"."
+If you have any questions or concerns about radon in your home, please contact the Radiation Safety Institute of Canada directly by any of the methods listed below.